GENL/matice/README.md

 At this point you can use in javascript this translations file like usual, paste in your html as well.

-This is useful if your laravel and js app is separated like a SPA or PWA.
-So you can link the generated translations file and link the file to your JS App.
-But if it not the case you might never have to generate the translations manually because `@translations` directive already does it for you.
+This is useful if your laravel and js app is separated like an SPA or PWA.
+So you can link the generated translations file with your JS App.
+If it's not the case you might never have to generate the translations manually because `@translations` directive already does it for you when the app environment is 'production'.

 ## Using with Vue Components